 Please find here the link to GS1 in Europe

 The fight against illicit trade is a priority for GS1.
+(See here more information in our FIT solutions webpage).

 Anti counterfeit initiatives by the Organisation for Economic Co-operation and Development (OECD)